dimagi/commcare-hq/corehq/apps/README.rst

 Django Apps in CommCareHQ
 #########################

+Most CommCare HQ functionality is contained in a django app.
+A few areas are contained in ``corehq`` or ``corehq/ex-submodules``, so for a full overview, check those READMEs as well.

 Primary Apps
 ^^^^^^^^^^^^
 These apps are major parts of the system and most have frequent, active development.